Marlins vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Wacha has pitched five or more innings in five straight games and will look to extend that streak.
+- Snell has pitched five or more innings in 16 straight games and will look to extend that streak.

-- He has seven appearances this season with zero earned runs allowed out of his 16 chances this season.
+- He has eight appearances this season with zero earned runs allowed out of his 25 chances this season.

 |Opponent